+By Kelly Larson, Jacob Bowley, and Louis Luangkesorn.

 Abstract

 Background: The supply rooms serving an operating room suite of a suburban hospital provides equipment and supplies for each day’s procedures.
 The number and diversity of procedures and the different practices of individual surgeons led to a large number of different items that need to be stored in a limited space.
 This limited space is further stressed due to the presence of items that have not been in use for long periods of time.